Bandzoogle: Services

 Bandzoogle offers a range of direct-to-fan tools created specifically for artists.
 In June 2019, Bandzoogle created a crowdfunding preset that allows similar services to PledgeMusic with payments going directly from fans to the artist.
 In August 2019, Bandzoogle launched a commission-free fan subscription feature in their music website and marketing platform.
 Artists can offer online fan clubs within their websites, create stronger fan communities, add income streams and keep 100% of the revenue.
 Artists can also offer pay-what-you-want fan subscriptions.

 In 2020, Bandzoogle added a Tip Jar feature that allows fans to donate directly on Bandzoogle artist websites, an initiative that has netted over $200,000 for artists across the platform.

 In 2021 the company added an integration with Printful’s print-on-demand drop shipping services, allowing artists to sell band merchandise commission-free through their websites.
 To celebrate this feature, Bandzoogle sold limited edition merch designed by Canadian illustrator Jacqui Oakley.
 All proceeds from these sales went directly to music industry charity Unison Benevolent Fund’s Emergency Mental Health for the Music Community campaign.

 In 2022, Bandzoogle added marketing and promotional tools for musicians, including custom Landing pages and Smart Links, allowing artists to drive marketing campaign traffic to their own websites.

-Artists can also create an online EPK for their music, with the option to export the press kit as a downloadable file.
+In 2023 Bandzoogle added a new subscription plan focused on electronic press kits (EPKs) for artists.
+This enables artists to create and launch EPKs with their bios, music players, embedded videos, show dates, images, press quotes, a contact form and social links among other features.